A real pain in the leg..."it must be Sciatica"...or is it..?

 NICE guidelines from studies recommend that manipulation as practised by osteopaths is effective in treating pain of between six weeks duration and less than one year.

 Are you still putting up with pain?
-Call our friendly team of Osteopaths at Sandbach Osteopathic and Sports Injury Clinic 01270 759491 and let us help you get pain free.
+Call our friendly team of Osteopaths at Sandbach Osteopathic and Sports Injury Clinic 01270 759491 or book online and let us help you get pain free.